-How to Get Data From an External Hard Drive Without Formatting?
+How to Recover External Hard Drive Without Formatting

 There are several signs that you need to be aware of that indicate your HDD may be corrupt.
 Ignoring these signals puts your data at risk if the device completely fails.
 You might want to get your files off the drive before it becomes broken to the point where it cannot be used at all.